morgant/mlvwmrc/README.md

 This a set of configuration files for Takashi HASEGAWA's [Macintosh-like Virtual Window Manager (MLVWM)](https://github.com/morgant/mlvwm) with the following goals:

-- More accurate emulation of [System 7](https://en.wikipedia.org/wiki/System_7) and [MacOS 8](https://en.wikipedia.org/wiki/Mac_OS_8) User Interfaces
+- More accurate emulation of [System 7](https://en.wikipedia.org/wiki/System_7) and [MacOS 8](https://en.wikipedia.org/wiki/Mac_OS_8)/9/"Classic" user interfaces
-- A complete configuration out-of-the-box
+- More complete configuration out-of-the-box
 - Well structured configuration files
+- Minimal scripting & utilities toward the aforementioned goals

-MLVWM includes a very rudimentary set of rc ([run command](https://en.wikipedia.org/wiki/Run_commands)) files and requires a fair amount of customization to better emulate Macintosh operating systems' UI.
-Additionally, since it is generally no more than a hobbyist window manager, no appropriate structure for the rc files (esp. for individual applications), icons (i.e. pixmaps), etc. Last, but not least, I wanted to reduce the amount of configuration needed every time I configure MLVWM on a new workstation.
+Unfortunately, MLVWM only includes a couple very rudimentary example rc ([run command](https://en.wikipedia.org/wiki/Run_commands)) files and requires the user to create their own configurations.
+Worse, since it doesn't automatically generate per-application menu bar, menu, and menu item configurations, the user must take on this extremely tedious process themselves.
+As it is only a hobbyist research project window manager, no appropriate structure for the rc files (esp. for individual applications), icons (i.e. pixmaps), themes, etc., is provided, making it hard to share and integrate configurations amongst the user base.
+Last, but not least, I wanted to reduce the amount of configuration needed every time I personally configure MLVWM on my own workstations.

 ## PREREQUISITES

+* `mlvwm`:
-* `mlvwm`
+    * `locale`
     * `xpm`
-* `locale`
+* `make`:
-* `make`
+* `curl`
 * `unzip`
-* `curl`
 * ImageMagick
+* `gxmessage`
 * `xdotool` (for `mlvwm-restart`)
-* `gxmessage`
 * [`maim`](https://github.com/naelstrof/maim) & [`slop`](https://github.com/naelstrof/slop) (for `mlvwm-screenshot`)

 ## USAGE